msarchioto/SymptomsAI/README.md

 # Symptoms AI - Your friendly GP doctor

+**DISCLAMER: THIS IS JUST FOR EDUCATIONAL AND TESTING PURPOSES, IT HAS NO MEDICAL RELEVANCE**

 This simple chatbot will:
 1. Take as input symptoms
 2. Query a FAISS embedding DB trained on a symptoms dataset